After days of bloodshed in South Sudan, an uneasy truce is in effect in the world's youngest nation, where soldiers slaughtered dozens last week.

 Kiir and Machar are central characters at the heart of the infighting.

-The two leaders have been embroiled in a power struggle since late 2013, when the President accused the vice president of trying to oust him through a coup.
+two leaders have been embroiled in a power struggle since late 2013,

 The same year, the President fired his entire Cabinet, including the vice president.